 The cons list is shorter than the list of pros, but some of the cons may be deal-breakers for some people.
 Also, remember that some of the cons may be non-existent for certain individuals while they pose larger problems for others.
 They include:

-• Problems with measuring out the correct dosage – using a precision scale helps with this.
+- Problems with measuring out the correct dosage.
+A precision scale helps with this.

 Most of these cons are either unfounded or can be mitigated by microdosing magic mushrooms in the presence of a licensed therapist that specializes in psilocybin, especially your first few times.
 And, best of all, the cons will more than likely be corrected in the commercially available microdosing options we are sure to see in the future.